 3. No screens before bed

 Research indicates that the blue light of digital devices can confuse and disrupt our internal body clocks.
 It’s therefore recommended that both children and parents refrain from using their devices for at least an hour prior to going to sleep.
-If possible, it’s even better to simply put limits on having any devices in the bedroom, especially gaming consoles or desktop computers.
+If possible, it’s even better to simply ban any devices in the bedroom, especially gaming consoles or desktop computers.

 4. Monitor your own internet usage while at home